pointwise/GlyphClientPython/README.rst

    with pw.Application.begin("Create") as creator:
        con = pw.Connector()
        ...
-       # a mode MUST be explicitly ended before the context exits, otherwise
+       # a mode will be implicitly ended when the context ends, unless
-       # it is aborted and all modifications made in the mode are discarded
+       # an exception occurs, in which case the mode is aborted and all
+       # modifications made in the mode are discarded
-       creator.end()

    with pw.Examine("BlockJacobian") as exam:
        exam.addEntity([blk1, blk2])
        exam.examine()
        ...
        # Examine objects are automatically deleted when the context exits,
-       # so nothing needs to be done explicitly

 Glyph Utility Classes
 ~~~~~~~~~~~~~~~~~~~~~